Restioson/xtra/README.md

 A tiny, fast, and safe actor framework.
 It is modelled around Actix (copyright and license [here](https://github.com/Restioson/xtra/blob/master/LICENSE-ACTIX)).

 ## Features
-- Safe: there is no unsafe code in xtra (there is some necessary in `futures`, but that's par for the course).
+- Mostly* safe: there is no unsafe code in xtra (there is some necessary in `futures`, but that's par for the course).
 - Small and lightweight: it only depends on `futures` by default.
 - Asynchronous and synchronous message handlers.
 - Simple asynchronous message handling interface which allows `async`/`await` syntax even when borrowing `self`.